-- Federal Skilled Trades Program (FSTP) – A program for those who want to become permanent residents based on being qualified in a skilled trade.
+- Federal Skilled Trades Program (FSTP) – A program for those who want to become permanent residents based on being qualified in a skilled trade; and

-- Canadian Experience Class Visa (CEC) – Temporary workers or students of foreign nationality who have lived and worked in Canada for some time, and who have a good understanding of English or French, required occupational skills and good knowledge of Canadian society, may apply for a permanent resident visa through this program.
+- Canadian Experience Class Visa (CEC) – Temporary workers or students of foreign nationality who have lived and worked in Canada for some time, who have a good understanding of English or French, who have the required occupational skills and knowledge of Canadian society, may apply for a permanent resident visa through this program;

-- Quebec Entrepreneur Program – This Visa allows you to establish your own business in the province of Quebec.
+- Quebec Entrepreneur Program – This Visa allows you to establish your own business in the province of Quebec; and

-- Caregiver Visa – In this procedure, you are sponsored as a live-in caregiver.
+- Caregiver Visa – Through this visa you can be sponsored as a live-in caregiver

 Those individuals who are entered into the pool of candidates must be eligible for one of the immigration programs including the Federal Skilled Worker program, the Federal Skilled Trades Class, Canadian Experience Class or the Provincial Nominee Program.
-The government and employees are able to select candidates from this pool and will issue an “invitation to apply” for one of the above immigration programs.
+The Government of Canada and Canadian employers are able to select candidates from this pool and will issue them an “Invitation to Apply” for one of the above immigration programs.